If ever there was a place that was made for road tripping, it would be western USA.

 More importantly, the absolute best view can be had from the Muir Trail at Panorama Point as you’re walking away from the waterfall, before the trail goes back into the forest.
 The view of Half Dome, Liberty Cap, and Nevada Fall is absolutely unreal.

-During warmer months (June through October or so), Tioga Road from Yosemite to Mammoth is open for driving and makes it a cinch to include both on a summer road trip in California.
+During warmer months (June through October or so), Tioga Road from Yosemite to Mammoth is open for driving and makes it a cinch to include both on a summer road trip in Northern California.
 Outside of summer, you’ll have to go well out of the way and around the park if you want to get to Mammoth.
 The former takes about 2 hours, while the latter requires about 8 hours of driving one way… so yeah, this is definitely a summer road trip situation.

 Mammoth is especially popular during ski season, but there’s still plenty to do in summer as well.